-SELECT focuses on known quantifiable sources that may have the largest impact on bacteria loading of Double Bayou.
-Although the Double Bayou Watershed supports large flocks of migratory birds and background populations of wildlife, their potential bacteria contributions are unknown.
-Data to support SELECT modeling of the potential wildlife sources is not yet available.
-Therefore, the SELECT modeling focused on deer as the only known native wildlife source with adequate data.
+Wildlife is likely a large contributor to bacteria loads in the watershed.
+However, the SELECT model needs known quantifiable bacteria source excretion rates and population inputs to generate accurate results.
+Due to data restraints, the only native wildlife analyzed with SELECT was deer.
+Although the Double Bayou Watershed supports large flocks of migratory birds and background populations of wildlife, their potential bacteria contributions and population dynamics are unknown.
+Therefore, SELECT modeling focused on deer as the only known native wildlife source with adequate data.

-A total deer population estimate was based on the Texas Parks and Wildlife (TPWD) estimate of deer density for Resource Management Unit 13 (RMU 13), where Chambers and Liberty County are both located.
-RMU 13 currently has an estimated deer density of 5.15 deer/1000 acres, with a 95% confidence interval of 2.2-12.3 deer/1000 acres.
-The stakeholders agreed that this was a reasonable estimate.
-The Mixed Forest/Forested Wetland land class was determined by the stakeholders to be the only land class suitable for deer (Figure 5-7 Deer associated land cover).
-Using the 5.15 deer/1000 acres number applied to the 6,321 acres of suitable habitat in the watershed gives a total watershed deer population of 33.
-The SELECT default standard for deer bacteria contributions of $3.5 \times 10^8$ cfu per deer per day was used to generate the estimated deer bacteria loadings.
+A total deer population estimate was based on the Texas Parks and Wildlife (TPWD) deer density for Resource Management Unit 13 (RMU 13), where Chambers and Liberty County are located.
+RMU 13 currently has an estimated deer density of 5.15 deer/1,000 acres, with a 95% confidence interval of 2.2-12.3 deer/1,000 acres.
+Stakeholders agreed that this was a reasonable estimate.
+The Mixed Forest/Forested Wetland land class was determined to be the only land class suitable for deer (Figure 5-7 Deer associated land cover).
+The population estimate of 5.15 deer/1,000 acres was applied to the 6,321 acres of suitable habitat generating a total watershed deer population of 33.
+The SELECT default for deer bacteria contributions of 3.5×10^8 cfu/deer/day was used to generate estimated deer bacteria loadings.